-Soon a small community was established around the railroad depot and when the town folks heard that a railroad worker was hurt in an accident and was dying, they changed the town’s name to Genoa for the railroad worker’s hometown in Italy.
+Soon a small community was established around the railroad depot.
+When the town folks heard that a railroad worker was hurt in an accident and was dying, they changed the town’s name to Genoa for the railroad worker’s hometown in Italy.
 By the turn of the century, county farmers were turning out bushels of corn, watermelons, potatoes, barley, and winter wheat, among other crops.
-A post office opened in Genoa in 1903 and the town grew to include a bank, newspaper, grocery stores, hotels, blacksmith, boarding houses, hardware, moving picture house, and gas stations.
+A post office opened in Genoa in 1903, and the town grew to include a bank, newspaper, grocery stores, hotels, blacksmith, boarding houses, hardware, moving picture house, and gas stations.

-A short time after U.S. Highway 24 came through, the town got its most spectacular amenity — the Genoa Wonder Tower.
-Looking a little like an out of place lighthouse on the vast prairie, the 60-foot tower was built by Charles W. Gregory, a railroad engineer, and entrepreneur, in 1926.
+Shortly after U.S. Highway 24 came through, the town got its most spectacular amenity — the Genoa Wonder Tower.
+Looking a little like an out-of-place lighthouse on the vast prairie, the 60-foot tower was built by Charles W. Gregory, a railroad engineer and entrepreneur, in 1926.
 The attraction initially included a motel, restaurant, and gas station.
 During this golden age of travel, these types of places were referred to as “one stops.”
 When the attraction first opened, Gregory, touted as Colorado’s P.T.
-Barnum of the time would stand at the top of the tower, yelling through a megaphone at passing cars enticing them to stop.
+Barnum of the time, would stand at the top of the tower, yelling through a megaphone at passing cars enticing them to stop.

 Over the years, Gregory added to his dream by covering the wood-frame additions with stone and converting the interior into imitation caverns.
 The site also became an official Greyhound bus station and a popular truck stop.

 In 1932, the tower was recognized by Ripley’s Believe It or Not, claiming that visitors could see six states from the top of the tower.
 After this national recognition, the claim “See Six States” was soon painted on the tower itself and along many billboards along the highway.
-However, when Gregory died in 1946, the property fell into disrepair and went through a series of owners who operated the tower complex as a traveler’s rest area and community gathering place.
+However, when Gregory died in 1946, the property fell into disrepair.
+It went through a series of owners who operated the tower complex as a traveler’s rest area and community gathering place.
 Along the line, the motel, station, and restaurant disappeared.